avigrabinsky/Hubitat-Nuki-Lock/README.md

-# Hubitat driver for Nuki locks
+# Hubitat driver for Nuki lock

 This driver integrates Nuki locks with Hubitat.
 The Nuki lock must be connected to the Internet via a Nuki bridge or integrated WiFi support.